From the Provence of the Popes to the Luberon – Self-guided

 Day 10

-Free day or loop via Arriate, Setenil de las Bodegas.
-Option via Alcalá del Valle, Olvera, Torre Alhácime (27 or 53 miles).
+A rest day or a loop via Arriate and Setenil de las Bodegas.
+Alternative route via Alcalá del Valle, Olvera, and Torre Alháquime (44 or 84 km).

 Day 11